Codential-ai/AiNativeDevExample/README.md

 ### Setting Up Your AI Agent

 To follow along with this demo, set up your preferred coding agent (Claude Code, Cursor, or similar).
-We've provided a `CLAUDE.md` file with context about the application structure and its purpose.
+We've provided a `AGENTS.md` file with context about the application structure and its purpose.

-**If using Claude Code:**
-- The `CLAUDE.md` will be picked up automatically as project context
 - It includes application overview, architecture, and pointer to the three bug scenarios

-**If using another agent:**
-- Copy the contents of `CLAUDE.md` into your agent's project context or system prompt
-- This ensures the agent has the necessary context about the application
-- You can also reference specific sections as needed

 The application is designed to demonstrate how agents generate code with invariants in mind, catching bugs that would otherwise slip through perfect test coverage.